 Inspectorates are approved by us and monitored by Ofsted to inspect British schools overseas and produce inspection reports.

-Ofsted reports annually on the quality of the approved organisation’s inspections: ‘British schools overseas annual report 2013 to 2014’.
+Ofsted reports annually on the quality of the approved organisation’s inspections: ‘British schools overseas annual reports’.

 - Cambridge Education